 If you plan to apply to take the New York State Bar Exam, please read carefully.

-Opportunities to satisfy this requirement while in law school include working on qualifying pro bono projects through the Law School’s Pro Bono Program or providing qualifying legal assistance through several of the Law School’s clinical courses.
 The New York State Bar Pro Bono Requirement differs from the Law School’s Pro Bono Challenge.
-The definition of qualifying pro bono is not the same for both For example, clinics and summer internships may qualify for the New York State Bar Pro Bono Requirement but cannot be logged toward the Law School’s Pro Bono Challenge, and VITA, which qualifies for the Law School’s program is unlikely to qualify for the NYS Bar Requirement) (see FAQ below, #19).
-The New York rule is new and the guidelines are still evolving.
-READ ALL information provided by New York State to be sure you have met the requirements for demonstrating completion of 50 hours of qualifying pro bono.
+The definition of qualifying pro bono is not the same for both.
+Clinics, externships, and summer internships may qualify for the New York State Bar Pro Bono Requirement but cannot be logged toward the Law School’s Pro Bono Challenge.
+For example, VITA, which qualifies for the Law School’s program is unlikely to qualify for the NYS Bar Requirement) (see FAQ below, No. 19).

 New York State Pro Bono Requirement – Rule 22 NYCRR 520.16